 In 2018, Angela graduated from the University of Utah with an MFA in Film and Media Arts and a Certification in Screendance.
 Her films have received several awards including Audience Choice, Honorable Mention, Second Place and Best of Fest.
 Her films have screened in many states in the USA as well as Mexico, India, Argentina, Budapest, Greece, Bolivia, Scotland, Portugal, and Canada.

-Julie has a Masters Degree in Dance from Brigham Young University where she also worked as Adjunct Faculty for 10 years.
+Julie Johnston has a Masters Degree in Dance from Brigham Young University where she also worked as Adjunct Faculty for 10 years.
 Additionally, she spent a year as Adjunct Faculty at UVU and was the Artistic Director of the CIA dance company at South Valley Creative Dance for 7 years.
 She is now honored to co-direct that company with studio owner, Nicholas Cendese.
 Julie’s work has showcased at the National Arts Symposium, at the National Dance Education Organization’s National Conference, at daCi, and at the National Network of Educational Renewal.
 She was the Development Director for the Utah Dance Education Organization and Assistant to the Treasurer for the Society of Dance History Scholars.
 Julie has also worked as a freelance choreographer with middle school and high school dance companies, private studios, community groups and in the corporate arena.
-Julie toured for 18 months with the boy band, Beyond 5, as their Dance Coach and Production Manager and is currently the Associate Producer for the National Tour of The Forgotten Carols.
+Julie toured for 18 months with the boy band, Beyond 5, as their Dance Coach and Production Manager and is currently one of the Executive Producers for the National Tour of The Forgotten Carols.

 Nicholas Cendese is a Utah native who began dancing in 6th Grade with Children’s Dance Theatre.
-Years and years of dancing culminated with his graduation from the University of Utah with a BFA in modern dance in 2001 and a job with Repertory Dance Theatre – where he performed professionally for 11 years and is now an Artistic Associate and Admin.
-Assistant.
+Years and years of dancing culminated with his graduation from the University of Utah with a BFA in modern dance in 2001 and a job with Repertory Dance Theatre – where he performed professionally for 11 years and is now an Artistic Associate and Admin Assistant.
 Nick ran his own independent dance company, RawMoves, for 8 years and has taught at Miss Margene’s Creative Classroom for 14 years.
 Feeling that he wasn’t busy enough, in 2012 Nick decided to help carry on the amazing dance tradition started by Tami Knubel and became the owner and director of South Valley Creative Dance.
 In 2020 Nick passed studio ownership on to Chad and Angela Challis, who own and operate the studio today.
 He is continually amazed and in awe of the dancers and students he gets to work with and is often just tired enough to get misty eyed and very emotional when watching them dance their hearts out – which reminds him how lucky and fortunate he really is.